ohmung/DSIprojects/project_2/README.md

 * What is the predicted sale price of a house in Ames, IA based on its features?

 * What can homeowners in Ames do to improve the saleprice of their homes?

+* What should home buyers watch out for?

 ## Executive Summary